 Blockchain is a distributed, encrypted computer filing system designed to allow real-time, free from tamper records.
 In addition to bringing transparency to the entire logistics process, blockchain also makes it easy to use smart contracts when automating commercial processes.

-Blockchain’s system enables companies to trace and track a product from the moment it leaves the factory till it reaches the customer.
+Blockchain’s system enables companies to trace and track a product from when it leaves the factory until it reaches the customer.
 The system records all the relevant supply chain information in a database that executes smart contracts after certain conditions are met.
 An example of these conditions includes confirmation of a successful delivery from the driver.

 Together with IoT, blockchain will enable smarter logistics.
-For instance, during delivery, there will be a connected pallet that will transmit the goods’ condition and the delivery and confirmation time.
+For instance, there will be a connected pallet that will transmit the goods’ condition and the delivery and confirmation time during delivery.
 It will also verify whether the goods were delivered according to the agreed requirements and release the payment.

 Artificial intelligence and warehouse automation